Table of Contents

 Itâ€™s easy to get a quick sugar fix from foods that might be lying around (hello, blueberry muffins in the office kitchenette).
 Chances are, though, that you’re already eating way too much sugar; the average person takes in 22 teaspoons ofÂ sugar dailyâ€”more than three times the amount suggested by the American Heart Association.
 A growing body of research links the sweet stuff to high cholesterol and blood pressure, increased risk for cancer, diabetes, and heart disease, andâ€”of courseâ€”excess weight gain.
 Plus, a sweet treat can cause a blood sugar spike and crash, leaving you feeling sluggish, moody, and hungry (again).

 Reach For A Piece Of Fruit Instead

 The information herein on "Got a Craving?
-What Your Body Actually Wants You To Eat" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+What Your Body Actually Wants You To Eat" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.